sarthakmanna/Bug-Finder/README.md

 **3. When adding a Python 2 file,**
 a.
 The file extension should be '.py' or '.py2' for auto language detection.
 However, the language can be explicitly selected and hence, there is no hard-and-fast rule for naming the file.
 b.
-Make sure your PC has Python 2 preinstalled and recognises the command "python2".
+Make sure your PC has Python 2 preinstalled and recognises the command "python2" (or 'python').

 **4. When adding a Python 3 file,**
 a.
 The file extension should be '.py3' for auto language detection.
 However, the language can be explicitly selected and hence, there is no hard-and-fast rule for naming the file.
 b.
-Make sure your PC has Python 3 preinstalled and recognises the command "python3".
+Make sure your PC has Python 3 preinstalled and recognises the command "python3" (or 'python').

 **Bug Report :**